smessing/DB4111/doc/sbm2158-proj2/README.md

 different number of authors.
 By creating the book type, we were able to greatly simplify the construction of the `Projects_Request` table (see below).

-We added the following covenience methods to our book type:
+We added the following methods to our book type:

 * `get_authors()`
 * `get_year()`